lunarmint/anime-piracy-wiki/guides/torrent.md

 A magnet link can be opened by pasting into the client or by clicking on it within the browser.
 It'll prompt for allowing your torrent client to open, check always allow on that for an easier experience.

 Most clients will begin leeching/downloading when you add the torrent, and being seeding/uploading once just a few pieces have downloaded, then will continue seeding after the torrent finishes downloading.
+Seeding is the way you give back to the swarm you leech from.

 &nbsp;